devrimdemiroz/devrimdemiroz.github.io/_posts/2020-03-28-Tracing-Contact-Tracing.md

 CoronApp |Colombia    |<a href="https://apps.apple.com/bf/app/coronapp-colombia/id1502037648" target="_blank">CoronApp</a>|No
 iTrac |Unknown    |<a href="https://itrac.io/" target="_blank">iTrac</a>|<a href="https://github.com/broadmind-admin/iTrac-Info" target="_blank">sources</a>

-Details ahead
+UPDATE: I am no more updating the list.
+A new collective extensive list has been established:
+Please see <a href="https://docs.google.com/document/d/16Kh4_Q_tmyRh0-v452wiul9oQAiTRj8AdZ5vcOJum9Y/" target="_blank">Unified research on privacy-preserving contact tracing and exposure notification for COVID-19</a>
+Also GDPRhub has a good list another valuable resource: <a href="https://gdprhub.eu/index.php?title=Projects_using_personal_data_to_combat_SARS-CoV-2" target="_blank">Projects using personal data to combat SARS-CoV-2</a>

 ## Netherlands
 ### `PrivateTracer`
+- **Opensource**: <a href="https://gitlab.com/PrivateTracer/" target="_blank">https://gitlab.com/PrivateTracer/</a>
+- <a href="https://www.privatetracer.org/" target="_blank">PrivateTracer</a>
 - **So far, the best designed solution offers privacy without a big brother!**
-- **Opensource**: <a href="https://gitlab.com/PrivateTracer/" target="_blank">https://gitlab.com/PrivateTracer/</a>
 - <a href="https://www.odyssey.org/pandemic-response-ecosystem/" target="_blank">https://www.odyssey.org/pandemic-response-ecosystem/</a>
-- Technical solution document: <a href="https://docs.google.com/document/d/16Ks_F23ivjfeTzZ6ZyRNTMpeNsA77lKbLiCTy_F1Ld8/edit#heading=h.rm8u1q1t3xc1" target="_blank">BUILDING A PANDEMIC RESPONSE ECOSYSTEM</a>
+- Technical solution document: <a href="https://gitlab.com/PrivateTracer/coordination/-/blob/master/PrivateTracer%20-%20Technical%20Design.md" target="_blank">BUILDING A PANDEMIC RESPONSE ECOSYSTEM</a>
 - Even development just started, the parties behind is promising.